seal331/hidens-website/README.md

 Once confiugration is done, start the server with `runserver.py`.

 If you'd like to mimic [the production enviornment](https://hiden.pw), you may set up an NGINX reverse proxy.
 Caddy works too, although [Apache does not](https://github.com/aio-libs/aiohttp/issues/2687).
 The one I personally recommend most is NGINX.

+After this, you should be ready to go!

+## Tackling things

+Stuck on what exactly you want to add and/or fix?
+There is a list of [things that are wanted](WANTED.md) that would greatly help development.
+Why not start with some? :P

 ## Reporting problems